 Their eldest son, Jack, was diagnosed with autism and ADD and she now works to ensure he has all the support he needs.
 She volunteers at the National Autistic Society and Blue Sky charity to increase awareness and understanding of autism.
 She recently launched the ‘Hand in Hand’ project which aims to bring together the Sinai Families with children with a variety of special needs and offer them support and advice through regular meetings.

 Daniel Tysman is a Foundation Governor and has been a member of the governing board at Sinai School since 2013.
-He is currently chair of the Curriculum & Standards Committee with additional responsibilities for ICT (Information Computer Technology), a member of the Jewish Studies and Premises Committees and Pupil Premium Governor.
+He is currently chair of the Curriculum & Standards Committee with additional responsibilities for ICT (Information Computer Technology) and a member of the Jewish Studies Committee and Pupil Premium Governor.